2070.82 – Mystery Function

 With each step we are adding one more number so ff should be something like f(n)1+2+3+nf(n) \approx 1 + 2 +3 \ldots + n.
 Let's calculate this sum:

-1,1+2=3,1+2+3=6,1+2+3+4=10,1+2+3+4+5=15. \begin{aligned} 1, && \\ 1 + 2 &=& 3, \\ 1 + 2 + 3 &=& 6, \\ 1 + 2 + 3 + 4 &=& 10, \\ 1 + 2 + 3 + 4 + 5 &=& 15. \\ \end{aligned}
+1,1+2=3,1+2+3=6,1+2+3+4=10,1+2+3+4+5=15.\begin{aligned}1, & \\1 + 2 &= 3, \\1 + 2 + 3 &= 6, \\1 + 2 + 3 + 4 &= 10, \\1 + 2 + 3 + 4 + 5 &= 15. \\\end{aligned}

 So, we see that

-f(n)=(1+2++n)+1=n(n+1)2+1=n2+n+22.f(n) = (1 + 2 + \ldots + n) + 1 = \frac{n(n+1)}{2} + 1 = \frac{n^2 + n + 2}{2}.
+f(n)=(1+2++n)+1=n(n+1)2+1=n2+n+22.f(n) = (1 + 2 + \ldots + n) + 1 = \dfrac{n(n+1)}{2} + 1 = \dfrac{n^2 + n + 2}{2}.

 The correct answer is (c).
 (That formula for the sum of the first n whole numbers is a handy one to know.)